chomosuke/circle-lang/design-note.md

     - Arrays are circular, and the indices are continuous.
     - Functions are circular, with a starting condition.
 If the starting condition is met, a new iteration is started.
-        - Functions are actually just syntactic sugar for circular array.
+        - Functions are actually just an array of instructions.
 - There are no local variable, because that implies call stack, which is not circular.
 - There are one global variable, which is a big global circular array.